 - Once you locate your control, tap on the red circle with the minus sign at the beginning of the control

 - Tap on Remove to delete the control

 - This process removes the control out of your control center

 - Go to Settings > Control Center > Customize Controls

 - Add back the problematic control that you deleted in the prior step by pressing the green Plus (+) sign

 - Test and see if the item now works

 Not Seeing Control Center When Swiping in Apps?

 If you don’t see Control Center when swiping while in an app OR if you only see Control Center when swiping up on your Home Screen, you probably don’t have the Access Within Apps setting enabled.
-Go to Settings > Control Center > and toggle ON Access Within Apps.

 You can enable or disable Control Center from showing on your Lock Screen by going to Settings > Face ID/Touch ID & Passcode and scroll to the section Allow Access When Locked.